Starke County, Indiana: Establishment

-The Indiana State Legislature passed an omnibus county bill on February 7, 1835, that authorized the creation of 13 counties in northeast Indiana, including Starke.
-The county government organization commenced in 1850.
+Starke County was part of Knox County from the beginning of Indiana's statehood until plotting in 1834.
+On February 7, 1835, the Indiana State Legislature passed an omnibus county bill that authorized the creation of 13 counties in northern Indiana, including Starke.
 It was named for Gen. John Stark, who commanded New Hampshire troops at the Battle of Bunker Hill in 1775 in the American Revolutionary War, and who defeated the British at the Battle of Bennington in 1777.

-Before white settlement, all of the land that forms modern-day Starke County and adjacent LaPorte County to the north was inhabited by the Potawatami Indian nation.
-These groups were forcibly removed to Kansas by the United States government in 1838, and many died on what has been called the Potawatomi Trail of Death.
+Before white settlement, the land that forms modern-day Starke County was inhabited by the Miami and Potawatomi Indian nations.
+The Potawatomi were forcibly removed to Kansas by the United States government in 1838, and many died on the Potawatomi Trail of Death.

-When Starke County was created, it included the present LaPorte County townships of Cass, Dewey, Hanna, and Prairie.
+When Starke County was established, it included the present LaPorte County townships of Cass, Dewey, Hanna, and Prairie.
 Residents in this area had to travel some distance east to Lemon's Bridge to cross the Kankakee River to travel south to the center of the county, the future site of the county seat at Knox.
 Therefore, because they were effectively isolated from the rest of Starke County, residents north of the river petitioned to be annexed to LaPorte county and this was done on January 28, 1842.

+The county government commenced in 1850.
+During this time, Starke County began to grow and make community improvements.
+The first regular election was held in 1852, and three railroads were built through the county within the decade.

+In 1863, construction began on the second courthouse — located on the same site as the current one.
+The first metal bridge was installed in 1881 at the Yellow River in Knox, and electricity and telephone service became available in 1895 and 1898, respectively, to the residents of Knox and Hamlet.

+Railroads

+The first railroad in the county was New Albany and Chicago (Monon) Railroad, built through Culvertown (San Pierre) in 1853.
+The Pittsburgh, Fort Wayne, and Chicago (Pennsylvania) Railroad was built through Davis Station, Hamlet, and Grovertown in 1856.
+The Cincinnati and Chicago (Pennsylvania) Railroad was built through English Lake and North Judson in 1857.

+On May 1, 1865, President Abraham Lincoln’s funeral train stopped in San Pierre on its journey from Washington D.C. to Springfield, Illinois.

+The Indiana, Illinois and Iowa (NYC) Railroad was built through San Pierre and North Judson in 1881, extended to Knox in 1885, and extended to South Bend in 1894.
+The New York, Chicago & St. Louis (Nickle Plate) Railroad was built through Brems, Knox, and Ober in 1882.
+The Chicago and Atlantic (Erie) Railroad was built through Lomax, North Judson, Aldine, Bass Station, and Ora in the 1880s.
+An Erie spur line was extended to the south end of Bass Lake in 1897.

+The Churchill-White Company built Starke County's first grain elevator along the Indiana, Illinois and Iowa Railroad in Hamlet in 1899.

+The Cincinnati, Richmond, and Muncie (CO) Railroad was built through English Lake and North Judson in 1902.